 Mouth breathing is poor oral hygiene.
 When we breathe through the mouth, it will dry up.
 Dry mouth allows bacteria to grow, giving us bad breath and making us prone to cavities and receding gums.

 The nighttime solution is simple – wear soft lightweight Somnifix mouth strips.
 I wear them without fail.
 I used to use 3M Micropore tape but it left sticky residue on my face, was hard to pull off, and left dry skin around my mouth.
+Order SomniFix directly from their website.
+Don’t buy copycat tape sold on Amazon – they are NOT the same.

 Medications and medical conditions can cause dry mouth too.
 Check the internet for side effects of durgs, and ask your doctor if your dry mouth is part of a bigger health problem.